hellowac/mapnik-wiki-zh-cn/WindowsInstallation.md

 If you are interested in installing Mapnik on other operating systems see: MapnikInstallation

-If you an interested in compiling Mapnik from source on windows see: BuildingOnWindows
+If you an interested in compiling Mapnik from source on windows see the windows scripts at https://github.com/mapnik/mapnik-packaging

 ## Supported Features